Plain English Summary

-Change in LPP, measured using the Visual Analogue Scale (VAS) at 3 days, 6 weeks and 4 months postpartum
+LPP measured using the Visual Analogue Scale (VAS) at 3 days, 6 weeks and 4 months postpartum

 Secondary outcome measures

-1. Physical endurance, measured using the Disability Rating Index (DRI)
+1. Physical endurance measured using the Disability Rating Index (DRI)

 2. Changes in core muscles, determined by physical examinations including measurements of waist circumference, body weight, and diastasis recti performed by a trained research midwife